Skip to main content

 Bayern Munich could have one of the biggest World Cup contingents

-There could be around 19 Bayern players at the World Cup, representing 11 different countries.
+There are 17 Bayern representatives at the World Cup, representing 10 different countries.
 Obviously, Germany will have a strong contingent of the Bundesliga champions, but Austria, France, Croatia, and Colombia could all have representatives from the club.

 Bayern fans will have plenty to keep an eye on during the tournament, with the club’s players representing nations across eight of the 14 groups.
-There could also be several intriguing head-to-head clashes among Bayern players, including France vs Senegal in Group I, Portugal vs Colombia in Group K, and England vs Croatia in Group L.
+There could also be several intriguing head-to-head clashes among Bayern players, including France vs Senegal in Group I and England vs Croatia in Group L.

 Every confirmed Bayern player who is heading to the World Cup